Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Clustering.md

 <!--more-->

 Clustering can be classified to **partitional clustering** and **hierarchical clustering**.
-Partitional clustering creates a division data objects into non-overlapping subsets (clusters) such that each data object is in exactly one subset; Hierarchical clustering creates a set of nested clusters organized as a hierarchical tree .
+Partitional clustering creates a division data objects into non-overlapping subsets (clusters) such that each data object is in exactly one subset; Hierarchical clustering creates a set of nested clusters organized as a hierarchical tree.

 ## Types of Clusters